Sugar Land, TX Zoning

 BRBusiness Reserve (BR)com / /

-PDPlanned Development (PD)pd / /
+PDPlanned Development (PD)spec / /

 Confidence: confirmed partial under review not found